 Planning on riding the Alps 2 Ocean Cycle Trail?
 Contact us for help in planning your itinerary and booking your trip.

 The Alps 2 Ocean Cycle Trail is the longest and arguably the greatest of the Great Rides.
-It stretches 312 km through the Mackenzie Basin and down the Waitaki Valley to Oamaru and the Pacific Ocean.
-Beginning at the base of New Zealand's highest peak and passing a number of glacial lakes while descending 780 metres to the mighty Pacific Ocean, this is one of New Zealand's most epic cycle trails.
+It stretches 312 km through the Mackenzie Basin and down the Waitaki Valley to Oamaru.
+Beginning at the base of New Zealand's highest peak and passing a number of glacial lakes while descending 780 metres to the mighty Pacific Ocean, this is one of New Zealand's most epic cycle journeys.

-The trail is typically done over four to seven days.
+The trail is typically done over four to six days.
 We provide a suggested five day itinerary below.

 Aoraki/Mt Cook to Twizel (77 km)